-Senior Scholars must participate in the whole program.
+Clay Senior Scholars must participate in the whole program.
 They are expected to make a significant and leading contribution that goes beyond the occasional talk.
 If the nominee cannot attend for the whole program, then it may be appropriate instead to opt for the Clay Lecturer route.

 Exceptionally CMI will enter into a more extensive partnership with event organizers.
 In this case, CMI can provide a higher level of funding, but it should be involved in the organization from the start and must have representation on the organizing committee.